Castor oil: Composition

 Castor oil is well known as a source of ricinoleic acid, a monounsaturated, 18-carbon fatty acid.
-Among fatty acids, ricinoleic acid is unusual in that it has a hydroxyl functional group on the 12th carbon atom.
-This functional group causes ricinoleic acid (and castor oil) to be more polar than most fats.
-The chemical reactivity of the alcohol group also allows chemical derivatization that is not possible with most other seed oils.
+Among fatty acids, ricinoleic acid is unusual in that it has a hydroxyl functional group.
+Because of this functional group, ricinoleic acid is more polar than most fatty acid.
+The alcohol group underpins the conversion of ricinoleic acid into sebacic acid and 2-octanol.

 Because of its ricinoleic acid content, castor oil is a valuable chemical in feedstocks, commanding a higher price than other seed oils.
-As an example, in July 2007, Indian castor oil sold for about US$0.90/kg ($0.41/lb), whereas U.S. soybean, sunflower, and canola oils sold for about $0.30/kg ($0.14/lb).
+As an example, in July 2007, Indian castor oil sold for about USD 0.90 $/kg, whereas U.S. soybean, sunflower, and canola oils sold for about 0.30 $/kg.